fbpx

 Your taxes are paid in full:

 This one is easy.
-If by chance, the IRS made a mistake and didn’t record your payment, you should start the appeals process immediately.
+If by chance, the IRS made a mistake and didn’t record your monthly payments, you should start the appeals process immediately.

 You’re already making payments via an installment agreement: